A Letter from the Director

 Reflective of the innovation inherent in our Department, our educational curriculum continues to evolve to meet the needs of our future urology leaders.
 From advanced laparoscopy and robotic simulation to elucidation of the “hidden curriculum,” our program provides resident learners with the tools to become the future of academic urology.
 In order to cultivate this successful learning atmosphere, our department strives to ensure a diverse and inclusive learning environment with a focus on resident and faculty wellness.

-In accordance with the recommendations of the American Urological Association and the Society of Academic Urologists, we are currently not offering in-person sub-internships due to the COVID-19 pandemic.
-We do, however, encourage you to join our virtual Open House experiences that will be available throughout the fall.
+For those who are unable to participate in an onsite elective with us, we encourage you to join our virtual Open House experiences that will be available throughout the fall.
 Additionally, feel free to contact myself or our residency leadership team if you have questions regarding the amazing training program we have at the Brady.

 We, as the Brady faculty, are excited and proud to help train the next generation of leaders in urology.
 We invite passionate, collaborative and innovative applicants to apply to be a part of the Brady legacy.

 Have questions about the program?
 Please contact our research administrative manager, Leslie Mangold, at firstname.lastname@example.org.

 *NOTE: We are currently accepting applications for residencies to begin on July 1, 2022.
 Applicant interviews will be held virtually on December 9th and 14th, 2021.

 3 Residents Accepted Each Year